FRBCesab/terrameta/README.md

 ## Contribute

-We warmly welcome every contributions to this collaborative effort.
+We warmly welcome all contributions to this collaborative effort.
 Before adding a new dataset, make sure that it is not in the list.

 If you see mistakes, want to suggest changes, or add a new dataset, please [create an issue](https://github.com/FRBCesab/terrameta/issues/new) on the source repository.